wasswashafik/Turkey-Apple-Disease-Dataset/README.md

 The images in the dataset were obtained from experimental feld studies of the Faculty of Agriculture at Inonu and Bingol Universities.
 The three-channel (RGB) color images were obtained using a Nikon 7200d camera, with an image resolution of 4000 × 6000 pixels.

-The Orginal drive link has does not open :)
+The Orginal drive link does not open :)

 [Ref: Turkey-PlantDataset dowloand link: https://drive.google.com/file/d/1MFQWR-57vbQzscgyBMq4EOHrNO5LRZqA/view?usp=sharing].